 So if we go back to Tony’s cafe, and its sign, this is what you get if you type it out, in AG Book (which is a passable approximation for the actual typeface used on the sign):

 And of course, that damn typewriter quote is there, happy as Larry.

-Whose salads, as we've mentioned, are really quite good.
+Whose salads, as I’ve mentioned, are really quite good.

 Now, of course, there are ways around this intolerable situation.
 Depending on your software set up, you can tell your machine to ignore the typewriter quotes – sometimes (and entirely justifiably) called ‘dumb quotes’ – and replace them with what are called either ‘smart quotation marks’, ‘smart quotes’ or ‘typographer’s quotes’.
 Those are all software settings – you might also hear the characters referred to as ‘curly quotes’ or ‘inverted commas’ – really, how many terms to these things need?
 Smart quotations, smart quotes, typographer’s quotes, book quotes, curly quotes, inverted commas – identity crisis much?

-In Microsoft Word, where they're called "smart quotation marks", and you'll find the setting in the AutoCorrect tab of the Word Preferences.
-This is how it looks in the version we're running:
+In Microsoft Word, where they’re called ‘smart quotation marks’, you’ll find the setting in the AutoCorrect tab of the Word Preferences.
+This is how it looks in the version we’re running:

 Using InDesign, as we are with our revision of Tony’s sign, you switch on ‘Typographer’s Quotes’ in the Type section of the Preferences panel.

 With that done, this is how Tony’s looks when you type it out, now with a proper apostrophe: